Post Pandemic Change Drivers in E-Commerce

 Lifestyle photography shows subjects in action (think of a photo of a chef in the kitchen to market a restaurant venture).
 On the other hand, packshot photography focuses on comprehensive views of products.
 In 2021, this includes multi-angle still shots, spin photography, or using photogrammetry scanning techniques to build 3D models.

-Software for product visualization and 3D product configurators make it easy for businesses to host product content online.
+Software such as a 360 product viewer or 3D product configurators make it easy for businesses to host product content online.
 These allow direct integration of spin and 3D content with websites and marketplaces, and opens marketing opportunities across all available e-commerce channels.
 In this regard, spin photos, 3D models, GIFs, and product videos are proving to be valuable assets for drawing attention to brands and ultimately converting conversions.

 Be aware that e-commerce content creation and marketing is a long-term strategy.
 You don’t simply build your online presence somewhere like LinkedIn or YouTube and forget about it.
 Somehow, your new product content needs to regularly reach the consumer, and this is where the content marketing comes into play.